March 12 - April 25, 2026

 Text by Reilly Davidson

-Second Nature - Del Vaz Projects, Los Angeles, 2021
+Second Nature - Del Vaz Projects

-A Bat out of Hell - Sans Titre (2016), Paris FR
+A Bat out of Hell - Sans Titre

 Inspired by the artistic trend of Biomorphism, Alicia Adamerovich’s practice studies the anthropomorphic nature of objects, sensations, and emotions, and highlights their creative potential.
 Her work takes form from her unconscious, from her interior thoughts and her psychic evolution.
 The artist divides her body of work into two distinct entities: “diurnal thoughts” and “nocturnal thoughts.”
 For ‘A Bat Out of Hell’ at Sans titre (2016), the artist concentrated on the latter, that ones that appear when night falls and bats awaken.
 The figure of the bat - the only mammal in the world able to fly, which moves about only at night in a quick, lively, staccato manner - is omnipresent in the artist’s work.
 When it perceives a ray of light or when it encounters a conflict, the animal instinctively puts up its spurs to defend itself and injure the individual in front of it.
 In her work, Alicia Adamerovich depicts this precise moment when anguish surges in half-sleep.
 She develops forms both organic and animal.
 Some reveal a malign character; they seem to escape the frames and envelop us.